Stillpoint-Software/hyperbee.json/README.md

 ## Comparison with Other Libraries

-There are excellent options available for RFC-9535 .NET JsonPath.
+There are excellent libraries available for RFC-9535 .NET JsonPath.

 ### [JsonPath.Net](https://docs.json-everything.net/path/basics/) Json-Everything